 During your Initial Enrollment Period, you may postpone the effective date of your TRS-Care coverage to the first of any of the three months immediately after the month after your retirement date.
-For example, if your retirement date is May 31, you may defer your TRS-Care effective date (normally June 1) to July 1, Aug.
+For example, if you retire on May 31, you may defer your TRS-Care effective date (normally June 1) to July 1, Aug.
 1, or Sept.
+1.

-1. For a deferred effective date, you must write the coverage effective date in the space provided on the TRS-Care Initial Enrollment Application (TRS 700A).
+For a deferred effective date, you must write the coverage effective date in the space provided on the TRS-Care Initial Enrollment Application.
 If you have questions about deferring your effective coverage date, please call TRS Health at 1-888-237-6762.